Today we're talking about the one of the most popular essential oils--peppermint oil uses and benefits.

 Peppermint oil also repairs damaged hair and encourage stronger, thicker hair.
 So it's a no brainer that I included it in this Essential Oils for Hair Growth Blend.

-Peppermint Oil For Chest Congestion and Allergies
+Chest Congestion and Allergies

 Whenever you get congestion in your chest, reach for peppermint essential oil.
 It works like a decongestant, opening the airways.
 I mix it with a carrier oil and apply it to my chest or diffuse it in my diffuser--this DIY Essential Oils for Cough Blend has peppermint in it and it works great!

-Seasonal and Environmental Threats
+Seasonal and Environmental Allergies

 Due to these properties, peppermint is a great essential oil to include in this DIY Chest Rub.